psycedelicAI/high-security-facility-concept/README.md

 # High-Security Facility Concept

-> Where identity, movement, zones, devices, surveillance, privilege, authorization, and recovery become one security model.
+> Where identity, movement, zones, devices, surveillance, authorization, privilege, maneuver, and recovery become one security model.

 A concept repository exploring how a high-security facility can be designed as a trust architecture for controlled physical and operational environments.